GA-Dallas/The_FERN_Stack/README.md

 Ever since Google acquired firebase in 2014, it's rise in popularity has skyrocked to where it is today.
 Google Firebase gets better each year with robust features for both web and mobile applications.

-Many developers and companies have found tremendous value in this technology, which is why you probably recognize all of these brands!
+Many developers and companies have found tremendous value in this technology, which is why you probably recognize most of these brands!

 ### Not Just A Database